Skip to main content

 How it works

-Enter gross income, optional deductions, a primary tax rate, and an optional additional rate (for example state tax).
-Taxable income is gross income minus deductions, then each rate is applied to taxable income.
-Results show total tax, net income, effective rate, and monthly estimates.
+Enter gross income and optional deductions, then choose progressive federal brackets (Single or Married filing jointly, simplified recent-year table) or a flat effective tax rate.
+An optional additional flat rate (for example state tax) applies to taxable income in either mode.
+Results show total tax, net income, effective rate, and—when progressive—marginal bracket rate.
 This is a simple estimate, not official tax advice.

 Limitations

-This calculator applies a simple percentage to taxable income.
-It is not tax advice and does not account for jurisdiction, tax year, filing status, brackets, credits, or local rules.
+This educational calculator applies either simple rates or custom progressive brackets to taxable income.
+It is not tax advice and does not account for every jurisdiction, tax year, filing-status rule, credit, or local rule.
 Consult a qualified tax professional for personal guidance.

 Privacy and file handling